-You can log into MyUTK to check your financial aid status.
-If your aid isn’t applied to your account by the due date, you must enroll in a payment plan.
+You can log into MyUTK look under My Financials, and select see details next to Financial Aid Summary.
+If your aid isn’t applied to your account by the due date, you must enroll in a payment plan on MyUTK.
 Financial aid will not be applied to your account if you have a hold or a prior term balance.

 Verification for Financial Assistance

 Learn what you need to provide to comply with a Tennessee law requiring proof of U.S. citizenship or lawful presence if you apply for a scholarship, grant, loan, tuition or fee waiver, or other financial assistance that uses state funds.

 Types of Aid

 - Summer Financial Aid

 - UT Students Taking Classes at Another School

 Graduate students should submit a FAFSA to be eligible for financial aid including student loans and grants.
 If you have questions about scholarships, you should contact the department that admitted you.
 The Graduate Admissions website has information on fellowships and assistantships.

 How Aid is Applied

 Excess financial aid is delivered to students after the beginning of each term.
 These funds are not available until your enrollment is verified and university fees and charges are credited or paid.